thefreewebsitewizards/Freewebwiz_landingpage/README.md

-# Getting Started with Create React App
+# FreeWebWiz Landing Page

+A modern, responsive landing page built with **Create React App** for FreeWebWiz - providing professional websites at no cost.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).